Should you sell a house as is?

 - Adding a stone veneer to the street-facing side of the home

 It's important to consider the smaller details of the home as well.
 Minor repairs allow your home to make a positive first impression.
-Minor cosmetic repairs are relatively low-cost.
-Consider replacing stained carpeting, putting up a fresh coat of paint, or repairing a leaky faucet before putting your home on the market.
-Not only can those cosmetic repairs increase the value of your home, but they can also make the home more attractive to potential buyers when you are selling a house as-is.
+Minor cosmetic repairs are relatively low-cost and may include:

+Not only can cosmetic repairs increase the value of your home, but they can also make the home more attractive to potential buyers when you are selling a house as-is.